 October 19: Google has announced Android 13 (Go Edition) for low-end phones.
-The Go Edition mainly gives preference to the reliability, usability, and customization.
+The Go Edition mainly gives preference to reliability, usability, and customization.
 The Google Discover feed now arrives on Go edition devices.
-You can also access Material You, which was first introduced with Android 12.
+You can also access Material You, first introduced with Android 12.
 The Go edition also brings notification permissions and app language preferences.
 Android 13 (Go edition) devices will arrive in 2023.

-October 16: OxygenOS 13 Open Beta program is available for the OnePlus 9RT, 10R, 9 Series, 8 Series, and 8T.
+October 16: The OxygenOS 13 Open Beta program is available for the OnePlus 9RT, 10R, 9 Series, 8 Series, and 8T.

 September 21: OnePlus 10 Pro owners are receiving Android 13 (OxygenOS 13) Stable build in India, Europe, and North America with firmware version C.19.

 September 19: Realme has shared its Android 13 rollout plan for global users.
 You can check the roadmap here.

 August 27: Asus has announced the Android 13 beta program for its Zenfone 9 handset.
 Interested users can apply for the program by clicking “Enroll in the Beta Test Program” on the device’s settings page.

 August 24: Nothing CEO Carl Pei reveals that the Nothing Phone 1 will get Android 13 beta by the end of 2022.